johnwargo/random-errors-11ty/src/posts/2021/2021-01-12-app-script-date-picker-utc.md

 ---
-  layout: post
+tag: post
 title: App Script Date Picker UTC
-  tags:
 categories: [Google App Script]
-  comments: true
+date: 2021-01-12
 ---

 I'm working on a project where I needed an Add-on to Google Calendar.
 Google Developers recently sent me an email with details about App Script, and after a little research I knew it would solve my problem.
 It took me a really long time to get to the point where it worked - longer than I expected and, I think, a direct result of the fact the the App Script docs omit a lot of concrete examples I needed to get started.